 - 32 red-hot candies

 Melt the white chocolate.
 Dip one end of each cookie into melted chocolate.
 Place on wire racks.
-Quickly sprinkle red sugar on top part of chocolate.
-Press one vanilla chip off-center on hat for pom-pom; let stand until set.
+Quickly sprinkle red sugar on the top part of chocolate.
+Press one vanilla chip off-center on the hat for pom-pom; let stand until set.

-Dip other end of each cookie into chocolate for beard, leaving center of cookie uncovered.
+Dip the other end of each cookie into chocolate for beard, leaving the center of cookie uncovered.
 Place on wire racks.
 With a dab of melted chocolate, attach semisweet chips for eyes and a red-hot for nose in the uncovered area.
 Place on waxed paper to set.
 Yield: 32 cookies.